Energy, Innovation, and Sustainability Law

-Objective: The Certificate in Energy, Innovation, and Sustainability Law is designed for students interested in practicing in the energy law or related fields.
-The certificate provides an important blend of both environmental and business law courses to reflect the expected competencies of a future energy law practitioner.
-The certificate also allows students to gain a deeper understanding of the energy law field, as well as important practical and professional skills, by including a practical skills component.
+The JD Certificate in Energy, Innovation and Sustainability Law provides an important blend of both environmental and business law courses to reflect the expected competencies of a future energy law practitioner.
+The certificate also allows students to develop a deep understanding of the energy law field, as well as important practical and professional skills, by including a practical skills component.

 Students must take all three of the following core courses (9 credits total):